Ex-DoF: Expansion of Action Degree-of-Freedom with Virtual Camera Rotation for Omnidirectional Image: Introduction

-This paper proposes a method to deal with this problem through inter-robot transfer of training data on the vision-based robot control, which controls the robots to go to a location indicated by a target image only using the camera image.
-After leveraging the omnidirectional vision property, the Degree-of-Freedom (DoF) of trainable action is expanded.
+This paper proposes a method to deal with this problem through the inter-robot transfer of training data on the vision-based robot control.
+After leveraging properties of omnidirectional vision, the Degree-of-Freedom (DoF) of trainable action is expanded.
 To be concrete, a deep neural network (DNN) is trained for the control of a 6-DoF robot using a dataset taken only by a 3-DoF differential wheeled ground robot.
 This concept is illustrated in Fig.~\ref{fig:concept}.
 Since the camera image contains omnidirectional information, the camera can be rotated virtually in an arbitrary direction.
 Data augmentation using virtual camera rotation (VCR) expands the DoF of the actions contained in the training dataset.
-Our policy takes current and target images as inputs, and outputs actions to drive the current state towards the target.
-Since our control policy can generate 6-DoF action reference for camera coordinate on the robot, it will be applicable to various types of robot equipped with same camera.
-In this paper, we demonstrate an application to control a 6-DoF robotic arm.
+Our DNN model takes current and target images as inputs, and outputs actions to match the current vision with the target.
+Since our control policy generates 6-DoF actions based on the camera coordinate, it will apply to various robots equipped with the same camera.
+In this paper, we show an application to a 6-DoF robotic arm.

-Given that the policy is based on omnidirectional images, it is robust to small changes in the environment.
-The pixel area with environmental changes is often a small part in entire image view.
-In other words, it fails to capture local information in the environment.
-This property makes it difficult to be applicable to realistic problems of object reaching and grasping, e.g., when the object is placed different local positions at target acquisition and task execution.
+Given that the policy is based on omnidirectional images, it is robust to small changes in the environment because such a change occupies a small area in the entire image.
+In other words, it can fail to capture local information in the environment.
+This property makes it difficult to apply the policy to realistic problems of object reaching and grasping, e.g., when the object is placed at different local positions on target-acquisition and task-execution.

-The second novelty of this study is a control system for manipulation task that resolves this problem.
+The second novelty of this study is a control system for manipulation tasks that resolves the above problem.
 In the proposed system, another policy with a limited FoV is trained for local control, and the robot is controlled using combined two policies, i.e., omnidirectional (global) and limited (local).
-Our proposed method is quantitatively and qualitatively evaluated with a robot simulator~\cite{shenIGibsonSimulationEnvironment2021} and a real robotic arm.
+The proposed method is quantitatively and qualitatively evaluated with a robot simulator~\cite{shenIGibsonSimulationEnvironment2021} and a real robotic arm.